The Bikes in Buildings Program has provided indoor parking to over 13,000 bicycles in almost 400 commercial office buildings in New York City.

-- More information for office building tenants and subtenants
+- Bikes in Buildings information for office building tenants and subtenants

-- More information for building owners and managers
+- Bikes in Buildings information for building owners

-- If you have questions or concerns, please contact DOT.
+- If you have questions or concerns, please contact NYC DOT.

-- A tenant or subtenant assesses the number of bikes it would like to accommodate in its office space.
+- A tenant or subtenant determines the number of bikes it would like to accommodate in its office space

-- The tenant or subtenant completes a Tenant Request and sends it by USPS certified mail, return receipt requested, to the Building building owner or Manager.
+- The tenant or subtenant completes a Tenant Request and sends it by USPS certified mail, return receipt requested, to the building owner.

 - Implement and post a Bicycle Access Plan that allows the tenant’s employees to bring bikes into the tenant’s office space within 30 days of receipt of Tenant Request or

-Individual employees of businesses in office buildings cannot file a Tenant Request, requests can only be filed by a leaseholding tenant or subtenant in such buildings.
+Individual employees of businesses in office buildings may not file a Tenant Request, requests may only be filed by a lease holding tenant or subtenant in such buildings.
 Submit a Tenant Request Enter a USPS Certified Mail Tracking Number

 Creating a Bicycle Access Plan

-- A Bicycle Access Plan must be completed by the building's owner, manager or an authorized representative of either.
+- A Bicycle Access Plan must be completed by the building's owner.

-- A Plan must be implemented within 30 days of receipt of the Tenant Request.
+- The plan must be implemented within 30 days of receipt of the Tenant Request.